FOREX-Dollar edges higher as market awaits clues from U.S. Fed | Business

 - United States

-The dollar edged higher on Tuesday against a basket of peer currencies following the U.S. Independence Day long weekend as traders positioned themselves ahead of the release of the minutes from the U.S. Federal Reserve's pivotal June meeting.
-Market participants will be looking for clues as to when the Fed will begin to dial down its pandemic-induced bond-buying spree as the economic recovery heats up, when the minutes of the June meeting are published on Wednesday.
+The dollar gained against a basket of peer currencies on Tuesday following the U.S. Independence Day long weekend as traders positioned themselves ahead of the release of the minutes from the U.S. Federal Reserve's pivotal June meeting.
+Market participants will be looking for clues as to when the Fed will begin to taper its pandemic-induced bond-buying spree amid a recovering economy, when minutes of the June meeting are published on Wednesday.

+That followed a mixed U.S. jobs report on Friday, which caused the dollar to retreat from a three-month high.
+"Even though the developments in the U.S. economy, as far as the statistics go, are not going to prompt the Fed into any fast rate increases, you're still ahead and way ahead of what's going on in its competitors," said Joseph Trevisani, senior analyst at FXStreet.com.

-Elsewhere, the euro dived towards a three-month low against the dollar as disappointing data tarnished some of the currency's allure.
+Disappointing data out of Europe sent the euro towards a three-month low against the dollar.
 Investor sentiment in Germany, the euro zone's biggest economy, remains at a high level but fell sharply in July, the ZEW economic research institute reported, while data showed orders for German-made goods posted their sharpest slump in May since the first lockdown in 2020.

-The data dented the euro which was down 0.33% at $1.1827 against the greenback.
+The data dented the euro, which was down 0.37% at $1.18235 against the greenback.
 It fell to an early April low of $1.1807 last week.
 European Central Bank policymakers are in the middle of debating a new strategy, with many now backing the notion of letting inflation surpass 2% for a while after it lagged below that level for most of the past decade.

-The Aussie slid 0.16% to $0.75125, having risen as much as 1.2% at one point, after the Reserve Bank of Australia pared bond purchases and tweaked its rates outlook to open the door just a sliver for the possibility of hikes before 2024.
+The Aussie slid 0.38% to $0.74965, having risen as much as 1.2% earlier after the Reserve Bank of Australia pared bond purchases and tweaked its rates outlook to open the door just a sliver for the possibility of hikes before 2024.
 That decision puts the RBA in a small but growing club of central banks stepping back from massive pandemic-era stimulus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)